-Recently, I was fortunate enough to be invited to attend a Turing Institute event at the British Library focusing on multi-agent systems and their application within the world today.
+Recently, we were fortunate enough to be invited to attend a Turing Institute event at the British Library focusing on multi-agent systems and their application within the world today.

 From Autonomous Vehicles to Healthcare, Industry 4.0 to Gaming, multi-agent systems are commonplace.
 Researchers from both industry and academia are currently investigating the topic including: Microsoft, Deepmind, the University of Oxford, University of Edinburgh.

 However, as access to accurate data and the availability of computing power continues to rise we expect a proliferation of multi-agent systems entering society.
 For example, as artificial intelligence becomes more integrated into our healthcare system, it’s integral that these systems work together to help improve the efficiency of our services.

 Last week, we published our work modelling the spread of COVID-19, illustrating the effect of combining multi-agent systems and spatial simulations.
 In the space of 48 hours, a model of 100,000 entities was created using Hadean Simulate, mapping the potential spread of the pathogen throughout the country.

 But this is only a prototype.
 The complexity of the model can grow infinitely, layering in additional spatial data – including point-based (e.g. individual people), graph-based (e.g. transport networks), or grid-based (e.g. transmission/spread of droplets) – to refine the accuracy of the simulation.